Seirdy/seirdy.one/content/posts/website-best-practices.md

 About custom colors
 -------------------

+Always remember that any color palette you define in your stylesheets is merely a suggestion.
+Any colors you don't define could fall back to arbitrary defaults; all colors you define could be overridden by the user agent or operating system.

+### Default colors

 Some users' browsers set default page colors that aren't black-on-white.
 For instance, Linux users who enable GTK style overrides might default to having white text on a dark background.
 Websites that explicitly set foreground colors but leave the default background color (or vice-versa) end up being difficult to read.
 The same phenomenon occurs on pages with text foregrounds with image backgrounds.

 <figure>